jeremyreeder/thesafehouse.info/publications.md

 *Jeremy Reeder, security aficionado*
 </div>

 I've written numerous articles, some public and others of a more protected nature, on security and on security penetration.
 The following are some of my published works:

 # Books
 - _[Geometry of Safecracking][geometry]_, 2014.

+# Software
+- [GridScout™][gridscout] — a map-search tool for community-defense planners,
+  bridging the gap between paper maps and Internet hotness.
+2018.

+- [CS2][saber-source] — an implementation in C of Arnold Reinhold's [CipherSaber™][saber-home] series of encryption algorithms.
+2009.

+- [GeoCracker™][tools] — a calculator for vector addition and coordinate conversion, useful for calculating drill-points on safe and vault locks.
+  2007.

+- [ComboGenerator™][tools] — a generator of pseudo-random combinations suitable
+  for use with a combination lock.
+2004.

 # Magazine Articles
 - "[Unlocking a Gary TL-15 Round-door Safe][gary-tl15]: Taking a dialectic